sarahannblackledge/GENIUSII/README.md

 Note: On the bridge/local machine, each patient's clinical dicoms need to be saved in a unique folder.
 Don't lump all of the patients together into one huge dicom dump.

 ### Step 2: Convert clinical dicom data dumped within specified patient directory (Local machine) into niftis organized by patient name and date
 Upon successul export of the clinical dicom data, your patient folder should contain a massive set of dicom files (CT1.X.XX.XXXX, REG1.X.XX, RS1.X.XX...).
-Run the following code to read in these files and save as organized niftis:
+Run the following code to convert the dicoms into nifti files and automatically save them in the 'images' and 'masks' sub-directories corresponding to your patient name (see Destination File Structure).

 1. raystation_dcmDump_to_nifi.py